hansialice/hansialice.github.io/_pages/outreach.md

 In November 2018, I participated in [All Hands on Deck](https://www.media.mit.edu/events/allhandsondeck/), an event bringing together artists, activists, scientists, entrepreneurs, actors, filmmakers, legal experts, and other ocean connoisseurs, all with a passion to increase societal engagement with the ocean, and with it, the collective will to take action on issues endangering the marine world.

 Touching others through the arts is one way to inspire such awareness and action.
 For several years, one of my passions was knitting the ocean.
+[A complete portfolio of my work is available here](https://www.flickr.com/photos/hansigurumi/albums/72157600956958660).

 <img src="https://hansialice.github.io/images/OctopusGarden.jpeg" width="600"/>